kevimota/RPC_meteo_station/README.md

 ## Configuring the board

-### First boot

-When first booting, a WIFI Access Point will be created with the name `rpc_meteo_xxxxx` (xxxxx will be a id number of the chip), which the user has to connect to configure the wifi credentials.
+A WIFI Access Point will be created with the name `rpc_meteo_xxxxx` (xxxxx will be a id number of the chip), which the user has to connect to configure the wifi credentials.

 After connecting, go to the web page `rpc_meteo_xxxxx.local` (xxxxx will be the same as the access point) and enter the credentials.
-The board will restart and connect to the set wifi.
+If the webpage is not accessible, the user can connect directly to the default IP address of the board `192.168.1.1`.
+After submitting the credentials, the board will restart and connect to the set wifi.
 If it does not succeed, it will open the access point again, check your credentials details.

 ![](docs/wifi_page.png)

-If the board successfully connects to the wifi, the webpage changes to a configuration page where the other parameters of the board can be configured.
+the configuration page where the other parameters of the board can be configured can be found in `rpc_meteo_xxxxx.local/config`.

 ![](docs/config_page.png)

 Station name -> Name that will be sent in the POST request to the servers.
 Delay time -> Number of seconds between the environmental data sending.
 URLs -> List of URLs that to which the data will be sent.
-Put one URL per line.
+Write one URL per line.

 ## HTTP POST